ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Software Name Claim
+### swname (Software Name) Claim

-This is a very simple free-form text claim for naming the software used by the entity.
+The "swname" claim contains a very simple free-form text value for naming the software used by the entity.
 Intentionally, no general rules or structure are set.
 This will make it unsuitable for use cases that wish precise naming.